 **Click here for a list of books and resources in the Secretariat office for use by YPG Members.

 The IRLA YPG was launched in 2013 under the chairmanship of Hannah Vaughan, of PricewaterhouseCoopers LLP.
-Since inception, membership has grown to 365 members.
+Since inception, membership has grown to almost 400 members.

 As a member of the IRLA Young Professionals Group, you have the opportunity to acknowledge and record all of your achievements via participation with the group.
 As such, we have created a Learning Logbook where you can keep this record, find out more about what the IRLA YPG has to offer and provide feedback on our events and training.
 There is also a chance of winning a prize if you submit your completed logbook to Secretariat by the due date.
 Click the link below to download and save your editable copy.

-Nominations can be made for 2020 and are open to all members of the Young Professionals Group.
+Nominations can be made for the 2020 award and is open to all members of the Young Professionals Group; the deadline for nominations is 28 February 2020.
 The winner will receive their award at IRLA Congress 2020 in Brighton.